Abedin emails show aide fretting over whether Clinton's hotels were fancy enough

 FAVOR FACTORY?
 HUMA EMAILS REVEAL CLINTON ALLIES SEEKING JOBS, MEETINGS

-On election night 2016, Clinton stayed on the top floor of The Peninsula Hotel, a five-star hotel just a block from Trump Tower—though the presumed victory party would be at the Javits Center, which is located across town in the Hell’s Kitchen section of Manhattan.
-The Clintons had their own suite, and they reportedly rented out the rest of the floor for staff workspaces and aides, including private bedrooms for then-campaign chairman John Podesta and Abedin, according to an account of the evening in the book “Shattered,” written by journalists Jonathan Allen and Amie Parnes.
+On election night 2016, Clinton stayed on the top floor of The Peninsula Hotel, a five-star hotel just a block from Trump Tower—though the presumed victory party would be at the Javits Center, located across town in the Hell’s Kitchen section of Manhattan.
+The Clintons had their own suite, and they reportedly rented out the rest of the floor for staff workspaces and aides, including private bedrooms for then-campaign chairman John Podesta and Abedin, according to an account in the book “Shattered,” written by journalists Jonathan Allen and Amie Parnes.

 The rest of the emails obtained and published by Judicial Watch appear to show Clinton allies seeking favors from those in her State Department as well as the discussion of sensitive information.